matthewwilfred/matthewwilfred.github.io/_posts/2017-01-04-Deep-Learning-Book-7.md

 #### Principal Components Analysis

 PCA is a technique where data is compressed into a representation with lower dimensionality via a learned orthogonal, linear transformation that disentangles the unknown factors of variation.
 This is useful only if the data is a multivariate normal distribution, and that the variance contains key information relevant to the problem.
-The intuition is of rotating the ‘mind’s eye’ or ‘camera’ in the input space to maximise the variance along the the axes of the newly transformed space.
+The intuition is of moving and rotating the ‘mind’s eye’ or ‘camera’ in the input space to maximise the variance along the the axes of the newly transformed space.

 #### Stochastic Gradient Descent